civilware/tela/TELA-INDEX-1/README.md

 31 STORE("descrHdr", "A TELA App") // descrHdr defines the description of the TELA application, following the ART-NFA headers standard.
 32 STORE("iconURLHdr", "https://raw.githubusercontent.com/civilware/.github/main/CVLWR.png") // iconURLHdr defines the URL for the icon representing the TELA application, following the ART-NFA headers standard.
 This should be of size 100x100.
 33 STORE("dURL", "app.tela") // dURL is unique identifier for the TELA application, ex myapp.tela.
+34 STORE("mods", "") // mods is an optional store and can be an empty string.
+Its usage is to store any tags for enabled TELA-MOD-1's within this smart contract, for more information on MODs reference the TELA-MOD-1 documentation.
 40 STORE("DOC1", "a891299086d218840d1eb71ae759ddc08f1e85cbf35801cc34ef64b4b07939c9") // DOC#s are installed TELA-DOC-1 SCIDs to be used in this TELA application.
 DOC1 will be used as the entrypoint for the application, a valid DOC1 k/v store is the minimum requirement for a TELA application.
 41 STORE("DOC2", "b891299086d218840d1eb71ae759ddc08f1e85cbf35801cc34ef64b4b07939c8") // Further DOCs can be added/removed as required.
 All DOC stores that are used on the contract must have a valid SCID value otherwise the INDEX will not be validated when serving.
 // For any further DOCs needed, make sure the smart contract line number and DOC# increment++